Easy Homemade Double Enchiladas Recipe

 How To Serve Enchiladas

 Serve enchiladas with a side of Mexican Rice and some beans too.
-Sometimes we’ll serve with a chopped salad as well.
+Serve with my Restaurant Style Guacamole too!

 How To Store Leftovers

+Refrigerate.
 Store any leftover enchiladas in an airtight container in the refrigerator for up to 3 days.
-Reheat as needed.

 enchilada recipe